lazykern/ecommerce-api-docs/data/processed/lazada/guides/faq/glossary.md

 ### SPU

-SPU stands for "Standard Product Unit" and is a collection of reusable and retrievable standard information that describes the attributes of a product.
+SPU stands for “Standard Product Unit” and is a collection of reusable and retrievable standard information that describes the attributes of a product.
 Items belonging to the same SKU can be considered the same product to the consumers.

 ### Key property

 Once the value of a key property is specified, the values of other
 properties of the item are also determined.
 A group of key properties can define an SPU.
 Key properties can be specified only on level 1 categories.
-For example, under the category "mobile phone", "brand" and "model" are both key properties.
+For example, under the category “mobile phone”, “brand” and “model” are both key properties.

 ### Sale property

 Sale properties define all the usable properties of SKU.
-For example, the "color" and "size" properties of the "apparel" category.
+For example, the “color” and “size” properties of the “apparel” category.

 ### SKU

-SKU stands for "Standard Keeping Unit" and consists of sale properties and property values.
+SKU stands for “Standard Keeping Unit” and consists of sale properties and property values.
 Sellers need to select specific SKUs for the items to be created and posted.
-For example, under the "Men's Shoes" category, the collection of sale properties "color" \+ "size" and property values "white" \+ "39" is an SKU.
+For example, under the “Men’s Shoes” category, the collection of sale properties “color” + “size” and property values “white” + “39” is an SKU.